sean-smith/scale-out-computing-on-aws/docs/tutorials/reduce-compute-node-launch-time-with-custom-ami.md

 ### Step 3: Pre-configure your AMI

+!!!info "Important"
+    Step 3 is only required if you want to reduce the time required for your compute node to boot.
+You can skip this section if you just want to install your customization on your AMI and let SOCA handles PBS/Gnome/System packages installation.

 #### 3.1 Pre-Install system packages
 You can pre-install the packages listed on [https://github.com/awslabs/scale-out-computing-on-aws/blob/master/source/scripts/config.cfg](https://github.com/awslabs/scale-out-computing-on-aws/blob/master/source/scripts/config.cfg).
 You will need to run `yum install` for: